Professor Nick Cutter

 The Future Predators

-- Big Bad Ensemble: They serve as part of one in Series 3, along with Christine Johnson and Helen Cutter.
+- Big Bad Ensemble: They serve as part of one in Season 3, along with Christine Johnson and Helen Cutter.

-- Demoted to Dragon: In Series 2, they become little more than Leek's attack dogs.
+- Demoted to Dragon: In Season 2, they become little more than Leek's attack dogs.
 Once Cutter shorts out his control devices, they revert to their base instincts and rip him to shred in short order.

-- Elite Mooks: Serve as this to Leek in Series 2.
+- Elite Mooks: Serve as this to Leek in Season 2.

 - The Greys: Their design seems to invoke this, as they are grey and lanky creatures without recognizable facial features.

 - Hero Killer: They kill Captain Ryan, assorted ARC soldiers and Sarah Page.

 - Knight of Cerebus: Episodes involving them are generally much more serious.